getGuaka/Process/Readme.md

 ## Why?

-If you are developing cross platform command line apps, you need an easy way to run external applications. `Runner` provides just that.
+If you are developing cross platform command line apps, you need an easy way to run external applications. `Process` provides just that.

 You can use `Process` with [Guaka](https://github.com/oarrabi/Process) to create aweseome command line applications.